 The Carrick-a-Rede Rope Bridge is not for those who are extremely afraid of heights, though it is much sturdier than it once was.
 While the original suspension bridge had just a single handrail, today, there are rails on both sides.
-Many who cross it remark that it’s undeserving of the anxiety it invokes and feel it’s well worth making the crossing for the breathtaking views, though others prefer to stand back and observe.
+Many who cross it remark that it’s well worth making the crossing for the breathtaking views, though others prefer to stand back and observe.
 If you dare look down, watch for passing dolphins and even the occasional basking shark.
 “Game of Thrones” fans note that a number of scenes from this area were shot for the hit HBO series.

 The Dark Hedges, a spectacular avenue of ancient beech trees, is one of Northern Ireland’s most photographed spots.
 Planted by the Stuart family in the 18th century, it was intended as a compelling landscape feature in order to impress visitors as they approached the entrance to Gracehill House, their Georgian mansion.
 This magical, unique stretch of trees remains an incredible sight after more than 250 years, and it’s also been used as a filming location in “Game of Thrones,” when Arya Stark escapes King’s Landing with the latest recruits heading for The Wall.
 As you walk down Bregagh Road, it feels as if the trees have some kind of magical power that draws you right in.
 For the best experience, and to capture photos without loads of tourists, arrive early.

-This island in Lough Erne, about three miles from Enniskillen, is home to the most extensive remains in Northern Ireland of early Christian settlement, complete with a round tower, monastery and shrines.
+Devenish Island in Lough Erne is about three miles from Enniskillen.
+It’s home to the most extensive remains in Northern Ireland of early Christian settlement, complete with a round tower, monastery and shrines.
 It was founded in the 6th century by Saint Molaise, and during its history, was raided by Vikings in the 9th century, burned in the 12th, and flourished during the Middle Ages as a parish church site and St Mary’s Augustine Priory.
 The ruins date from different time periods, with the earliest including the 12th century St Molaise house and round tower.
 You can take a ferry, run by the DOE (Department of Environment), between Trory Point and the island, or a commercial boat tour on Lower Lough Erne which includes Devinish, operating from the Round O in Enniskillen and from The Manor House Hotel in Killadeas.

 While in the Enniskillen area, be sure to visit one of the best show caves in Europe and the longest known cave system in Northern Ireland.
 In this series of natural limestone caves, named after the nearby Marble Arch, a natural limestone arch, you’ll be guided through a fascinating natural underworld of waterfalls, rivers, passages and chambers while magnificent formations, including stalactites and stalagmites, glisten all around.
 The tour begins with a short underground boat ride to a path where you’ll take an easy stroll through the narrow passageways, though there is a steep climb up 160 steps toward the end.

 One of the most famous saints of all time, there are few who aren’t familiar with the story of Saint Patrick, the patron saint of Ireland, along with Brigid of Kildare and Columba.
-If you want to find out more, visiting Down Cathedral, which stands on the site of an 1183 Benedictine Monastery, should be on your itinerary.
+If you want to find out more, visit Down Cathedral, which stands on the site of an 1183 Benedictine Monastery.
 It is here in the graveyard that Saint Patrick’s remains are said to be buried.
 According to legend, Saint Patrick died in nearby Saul, and from there, angels descended and told those in charge of his body to put it on a cart and bury it in the first spot the oxen stopped.
 After lugging him up the hill, it’s not surprising they chose the place they did.
 Magnificent stained glass windows, a beautiful organ case and box pews in the cathedral make it worth seeing as well.